gluster/softserve/README.md

 ## TODO
 * Add the deleting functionality in the code
-* Write the test cases
+* Write down the test cases